Resource-Efficient Hadamard Test Tailored Variational Framework for Nonlinear Dynamics on Quantum Computers: Simulations incorporating quantum hardware noise

 After reducing the gate counts and circuit depth and assessing the expressive capacity of the parameterized quantum ansatz, we now turn our attention to the performance of noisy simulations of Burgers\textquotesingle{} dynamics.
 Here, we aim to assess how our efforts enhance the feasibility of implementing the variational algorithm on contemporary NISQ hardware devices.
 To this end, we retain the previously adopted parameters for Burgers\textquotesingle{} dynamics, except that the kinematic viscosity is fixed at $\nu = 10^{-2}$ in the turbulent regime, the temporal step is set to $\tau = 0.2$, and number of shots are chosen as $2\times{10^{4}}$ per circuit.
 In addition, we examine a three-qubit system using the ansatz depicted in Fig.~\ref{Fig:Proposed_Ansatz}a, together with the controlled unitary shown in Fig.~\ref{Fig:Proposed_Ansatz}c, employing $d = 3$ layers.
 Notably, this specific choice of the controlled unitary reduces the number of CNOT gates required per operation compared to a conventional controlled-$R_{y}$ gate.

 First, we emulate the noise characteristics of the IBM Q superconducting devices within the Qiskit framework.
+Here, we consider single- and two-qubit gates with (average) error rates on the order of $10^{-4}$ and $10^{-3}$, respectively, and a measurement error probability on the order of $10^{-2}$.
 Specifically, we choose the noise properties of the Heron R2 type \emph{ibm-kingston} processor and Eagle R3 type \emph{ibm-brisbane} and \emph{ibm-sherbrook} processors \cite{IBMQ}.
 Although these devices exhibit similar qubit connectivity (except \emph{ibm-kingston}), single- and two-qubit gate noise are substantially different across these devices (refer to Appendix-\ref{AppSec:IBM_Noise} for detailed noise properties of IBM Q devices).
 It is worth highlighting that, for this problem size and IBM Q devices, our low-depth scheme has reduced the single- and two-qubit gate counts from $6,374$ and $607$ to $1,868$ and $181$ for \emph{ibm-brisbane} and \emph{ibm-sherbrook} devices and to $806$ and $172$ for \emph{ibm-kingston} device, respectively.
 This is approximately a three-fold reduction in gate resources.
 Nonetheless, our simulations indicate that the resulting gate counts remain prohibitively high, despite $>98\%$ two-qubit gate fidelities reported for these IBM Q devices, as evidenced in Fig.~\ref{Fig:Burgers_Nosiy}a-\ref{Fig:Burgers_Nosiy}c by the markedly reduced overlap between the variational state and the classical reference after only a single time step of evolution.
 The velocity profiles generated as a result of these noisy simulations exhibit random behavior, offering no discernible indication of physical significance.
 We attribute this behavior to the accumulation of hardware noise arising from restricted qubit connectivity of these IBM Q devices, which necessitates numerous swap operations.
 The corresponding higher number of noisy two-qubit gates likely degrade the computation and yield the essentially random profiles observed in Fig.~\ref{Fig:Burgers_Nosiy}a-\ref{Fig:Burgers_Nosiy}c.